hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 we don't really see any type that could be replaced by another.
 They all have different properties and trade-offs. `ByteString` vs `ShortByteString` may be a bit less intuitive, but e.g. `Text` is clearly different. `OsPath` is a specialized type that exists in Rust too.

-Maybe people dislike the Strict/Lazy variants, but they do have (again) different properties.
+Maybe people dislike the Lazy variants and prefer proper streaming libraries, which is a fair point.
+But even if the community decides to shift, now you have another type (it's just a streaming type), have to learn streaming library API and decide which of those 5+ libraries to use.
+So while we could technically do away with them, they're a useful low-entry barrier alternative and are still widely used.

-Once these properties are well understood, I find it hard to make an argument for less types.
+In the end, once all these properties are well understood, I find it hard to make an argument for less types.
 However, it is clear that not everyone thinks so:

 - [Haskell base proposal: unifying vector-like types](https://www.snoyman.com/blog/2021/03/haskell-base-proposal/)